Taking a 7-day trip to Bali might seem stressful, but I assure you that with good planning, a week is enough to visit

 In my case, I organized my excursion to the Gili Islands on my own, booking only the ferry, but if you prefer to buy a package that includes not only the ferry, but also the accommodation and the visit to the different islands for two and a half days (two nights), I recommend this tour.

 7-DAY TRIP TO BALI AND NUSA ISLANDS

 The Nusa Islands have some of the best attractions in Bali.
 To see Bali and the Nusa Islands in a week, as with the Gili Islands, replace two days of the previous itinerary for a trip to the Nusa Islands.

 IS IT A 7 DAY BALI ITINERARY ENOUGH OR DO I NEED MORE TIME?

-In case you just want to visit the main island, a week in Bali is perfect to see the most important thing.
-However, if you also want to visit the Gili or the Nusa Islands, I would recommend at least spend 8 days in Bali.
+If you just want to visit the main island, a week in Bali is perfect for seeing the most important things.
+However, if you also want to visit the Gili or the Nusa Islands, I would recommend you spend 8 days in Bali.

-Anyway, don’t worry, if you have even fewer days, in this article about the best excursions in Bali I have listed four tours that will allow you to see the most important things if you can only be 4 or 5 days in Bali.
+Anyway, don’t worry; if you have even fewer days, in this article about the best excursions in Bali, I have listed four tours that will allow you to see the most important things if you can only be in Bali for 4 or 5 days.

-In case you have even more days, here is a list of the best Bali itineraries.
+If you have even more time, here is a list of the best Bali itineraries.

-Whatever the itinerary you choose, remember that monkeys can be dangerous and hire the best insurance to travel abroad.
+Whatever itinerary you choose, remember that monkeys can be dangerous, so buy the best insurance to travel abroad.